Gordon, never a hurricane, killed child in mobile home

 “I just hope I don’t have to throw out everything in my refrigerator when I get home,” he said.

-Governors in Alabama, Mississippi and Louisiana all declared states of emergency to better mobilize state resources and National Guard troops for the storm.
-Mississippi shut down a dozen Gulf Coast casinos.
+Governors in Alabama, Mississippi and Louisiana had all declared states of emergency to better mobilize state resources and National Guard troops for the storm.
 Workers on at least 54 oil and gas production platforms were evacuated.
 Communities along the coast provided sand and bags, and many hustled to protect their properties ahead of the storm.
 New Orleans braced for flooding, but in the end got only a glancing blow.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.